Romee Strijd Wears Nothing But A Net Top

-Romee Strijd was spotted today on celebrity photographer, Gilles Besimon’s, Instagram feed.
-The captivating Victoria’s Secret Angel posed in front of a grand piano wearing nothing but a net top and left little to the imagination.
+Romee Strijd was spotted today, appearing on celebrity photographer Gilles Bensimon’s Instagram feed.
+The captivating Victoria’s Secret Angel posed in front of a grand piano wearing nothing but a net top which left little to the imagination.

 In the snap, Romee sat on a black piano bench with her right shoulder facing the camera.
 She parted her legs slightly and placed her hands in between her legs.
-The blonde glanced over her right shoulder at the camera with a sultry pout on her face and exuded coy vibes.
+The blonde glanced over her right shoulder, giving the camera a sultry expression.

 The model’s shirt was black and netted with sparkling jewels throughout.
 It had long sleeves and the hem rested on her lower back.
 Notably, the shirt was from Alexandre Vauthier.
-And thanks to her choice to go without bottoms, her bare derrière was hard to miss in the snap.
+Thanks to her choice to go nude from the waist down, her bare derrière was hard to miss in the snap.

-Romee wore her hair down in a side part with her luxurious curls cascading around her shoulders, with most of her locks brushed in front of her left shoulder.
-Her makeup application was natural-looking and helped emphasize her natural beauty.
-It included silver eyeshadow, mascara, and pink lipstick.
+Romee wore her hair down in a side part, with her luxurious curls cascading around her shoulders.
+Her makeup application was natural looking and helped emphasize her innate beauty.
+She sported silver eye shadow, mascara, and pink lipstick.

-The stunner was well-lit thanks to the natural lighting that flooded the room from the right side of the frame.
+The stunner was well-lit thanks to the soft lighting that flooded the room from the right side of the frame.

 View this post on Instagram